flashbots/flashbots-docs/docs/flashbots-core/miners/how-it-works.md

 ### Moving towards version 1.0

 We believe a sustainable solution to MEV existential risks requires complete privacy and finality, which the proof of concept does not address.
 We hope to engage community feedback throughout the development of this complete version of MEV-Geth.

+### Feature requests and bug reports

+If you are a user of MEV-Geth and have suggestions on how to make integration with your current setup easier, or would like to submit a bug report, we encourage you to open an issue in the mev-geth repository with the `enhancement` or `bug` labels respectively.
+If you need help getting started, please ask in the dedicated [#⛏️miners](https://discord.gg/rcgADN9qFX) channel in our Discord.